 In 2 Corinthians 4:8–12 he wrote: “We are afflicted in every way, but not crushed; perplexed, but not driven to despair; persecuted, but not forsaken; struck down, but not destroyed; always carrying in the body the death of Jesus, so that the life of Jesus may also be manifested in our bodies.
 For we who live are always being given over to death for Jesus’ sake, so that the life of Jesus also may be manifested in our mortal flesh.
 So death is at work in us, but life in you.”
 To die every day means to always be carrying in our body the death of Jesus, always being given over to death for Jesus’ sake.
 What a life!
 It’s so that “the life of Jesus may also be manifested in our bodies.”
 It’s only through such dying that the resurrection of Jesus can be revealed in and through us, and bring life to others.

 And what’s the alternative?
 Read verse 32b.
 “If the dead are not raised, ‘Let us eat and drink, for tomorrow we die.’”
 Sounds fun, but it’s so despairing.
 Such a nihilistic, pleasure-seeking motto is nothing new; it’s been around for thousands of years.
 Paul says it’s the life we should choose if there’s no resurrection.
 But he suddenly counters it, with another famous motto.
 Read verse 33.
 “Do not be deceived: ‘Bad company ruins good morals.’”
 Here, “bad company” refers to those with no resurrection faith.
 Their “company” is especially in conversation.
 They don’t speak based on resurrection faith, but with cynicism, sarcasm and ungodly talk.
-So resurrection faith even affects even our speech.
+So resurrection faith affects even our speech.
 Paul ends with an even stronger rebuke.
 Read verse 34.
 “Wake up from your drunken stupor, as is right, and do not go on sinning.
 For some have no knowledge of God.
 I say this to your shame.”
 “Wake up!”
 We all really need to hear this.
 Wake up from indulging in our sinful nature.
 Wake up from loving the world.
 Wake up from living for self.
 Wake up from being lulled into unbelief.
 Spiritually we can be in a drunken stupor and living in such a shameful state.
 Wake up, stop sinning, and know God.
 This is what resurrection faith really means.
 May God help us embrace Paul’s words, “I die every day!”